 One theory is that increased levels of...
 Read More

 The temporomandibular joints, or TMJs.
 It's a big name for tiny joints that cause significant pain.
 These ball and socket joints hinge your lower jaw to your skull and work to open and close your jaw when you talk, eat, yawn, breathe or drink something.
 These joints allow the jaw to move back and...
 Read More

 While there are many factors in developing temporomandibular joint disorder, including genetics, injury and age, individuals with an autoimmune disease known as rheumatoid arthritis have a higher risk.
 This is because individuals with the condition experience chronic inflammation of the joints and...
 Read More

 Parkinson's disease is a progressive nervous system condition that affects nearly 10 million Americans each year.
 The condition, which is characterized by muscle stiffness, loss of motion control and tremors, does not have a cure.
 As if the condition was not bad enough, a new study has connected it...
 Read More

 Disclaimer: The information throughout this cosmetic dentistry website is not intended to be taken as medical advice.
 The information provided by Ronald W. Konig, DDS, FAGD, LVIF, FIAPA is intended to provide general information regarding cosmetic, sedation, and neuromuscular dentistry including dental bonding, porcelain veneers, tooth whitening and TMJ treatment for residents of Houston, The Woodlands, Katy, Galveston, Sugar Land, Baytown and nearby areas in Houston.
+This website is not intended for viewing or usage by European Union citizens.
 If you are interested in finding out more, please contact us today for a personal consultation.